lenra-io/application-runner/docs/AppRunnerExplained.md

 The Supervisor starts all the necessary GenServers:

 - Environment.MetadataAgent: This is an agent that works mostly like a GenServer.
 The agent is here to keep all the metadata and make it accessible from every GenServer in the tree.
 - Environment.ManifestHandler: This GenServer gets and caches the manifest of the application.
-In the manifest, we will find routes, rout_View, and other information.
+In the manifest, we will find routes, root_view, and other information.
 - ApplicationRunner.EventHandler: This GenServer is a queue for all events to send to the application.
 - Environment.MongoInstance: This GenServer is used to configure the Mongo connection and make calls to Mongo.
 - Environment.Events.*: All the tasks under Events are listeners that run on specific Environment lifetime events.